-chainer.Hyperparameter chainer.UpdateRule Base class of all update rules. chainer.Optimizer Base class of all numerical optimizers. chainer.GradientMethod Base class of all single gradient-based optimizers.
+chainer.optimizer.Hyperparameter Set of hyperparameter entries of an optimizer. chainer.UpdateRule Base class of all update rules.
+Continued on next page chainer.Optimizer Base class of all numerical optimizers. chainer.GradientMethod Base class of all single gradient-based optimizers.